mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.1/index.md

 ### Upgrade considerations

-Before attempting to upgrade an existing cluster to this release, please check the 'kommander-vars' Configmap in the 'kommander' namespace for the following fields:
+Before attempting to upgrade an existing cluster to this release, check the 'kommander-vars' Configmap in the 'kommander' namespace for the following fields:

 - kommanderAppManagementImageTag
 - kommanderAppManagementImageRepository
 - kommanderChartsVersion

 If any of the these fields are present, then there is a possibility the upgrade can fail.
-If you encounter this situation, please file a support ticket for advice on how to remediate the issue before attempting to continue the upgrade.
+If you encounter this situation, file a support ticket for advice on how to remediate the issue before attempting to continue the upgrade.

 ## Additional resources